oluizmnunes/portrait-pw-challenge/SOLUTION.md

 ## Assumptions about application behavior

-- Auth
-  - Admin credentials are valid via PW_ADMIN_EMAIL/PW_ADMIN_PASSWORD.
-  - Authenticated state is required to access dashboard, products, and inventory.

 - Products
   - SKU must be unique.
   - Required fields and validation messages are rendered in the product form.
-  - Sorting by name moves lexicographically higher values accordingly.
+  - Sorting by name puts A before Z.

 - Inventory
   - Adjusting stock updates the stock value in list views.